msg555/tplbuild/docs/cli.rst

 =====

 Build some or all top-level images for a given profile and platform.
-This is useful when building images to use locally.
+This is useful when building images to use/test locally.

 Sample invocations: